Andre1989/datasciencecoursera/README.md

 It was my fault anyways.

 ### Important note2:
-Since I think the dataset of step 5 is completely independent from the one of step 4, it included all the original variables and not only the means and standar deviations.
+Since I think the dataset of step 5 has mothing to do with the one of step 4, it included all the original variables and not only the means and standar deviations.